LorbusChris/nextcloud-quadlet/README.md

 ## Setup

-Clon this repo and enter the directory.
+Clone this repo and enter the directory.
 Next, create an `inventory.yaml` with the following variables:

 ```yaml